oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 is one of the most widely used patent databases for researchers and business analytics.
 Right now users could get access to PATSTAT online free for one month.
-Since most people need to use this database longer than one month, this guide will cover how you could access the updated PATSTAT database free and use it whenever you want.
+Since most people need to use this database longer than one month, this guide will cover how you could access the PATSTAT database for __free__ and use it whenever you want.

 - [Knowing the data](#knowing-the-data)